lefticus/presentations/CurrentStateOfStaticAnalysis.md

  * Technically static analysis includes compiler warnings
     * modern compiler warnings are very sophisticated, and include things that used to be considered 'analysis'
-    * compiler warnings will only be brought up if they are unique to a particular compiler
+    * compiler warnings will only be brought up if they are unique to a particular compiler (*ex: analysis of printf formatting issues occurs on GCC with no extra warnings enabled*)

 # Tools